QiBaobin/vim-gradle/README.md

 You can now use `:compiler gradle` to set gradle as the compiler. `:make build` will then run `gradle build` (for example) and the quickfix window will be loaded with parsed error results.

+### Different gradle distribution

+You can use below line to set a different a different distribution, like gradlew:

+set makeprg=./gradlew

 ## Credits ##